David-mwas/vidmindAI/README.md

 ## Methodology

-VIDMIND employs a prototyping approach, iteratively refining the system based on user feedback to ensure that the final product aligns with user needs and expectations.
+Tutorial converter employs a prototyping approach, iteratively refining the system based on user feedback to ensure that the final product aligns with user needs and expectations.

 ## System Requirements